0xDones/tfgen/README.md

 - This is not just a tool, it's a way of doing things
 - Keep your Terraform configuration consistent across the environments
-- Reduce the risk of making mistakes while copying+pasting your backend, provider and other common Terraform definitions
+- Reduce the risk of making mistakes while copying+pasting your backend, provider, and other common Terraform definitions
 - Increase your productivity
-- Scale your monorepo following the same pattern across the modules
+- Scale your mono repo following the same pattern across the modules

 ### Features

-- Builtin functionallity to provide the remote state key dynamically
+- Builtin functionality to provide the remote state key dynamically
 - YAML file configuration
 - Templates are parsed using `Go templates`